 A pie chart is a circular statistical graph or visualization, which is divided into slices to illustrate numerical proportion.
 In a pie chart, the arc length of each slice is proportional to the quantity it represents.

 But here’s the problem with a Pie Chart.

 Now, pie charts are often criticised for attracting the focus of its viewers on the proportion of areas of the slices and inciting their comparison to one another and to the chart as a whole.
 This makes it tricky to see the differences between slices, especially when you try to compare multiple Pie Charts together.

-A donut chart somewhat remedies this problem by de-emphasising the use of the area.
+A donut chart somewhat remedies this problem by de-emphasizing the use of the area.

-A donut chart is essentially a pie chart with an area of the centre cut out.
+A donut chart is essentially a pie chart with an area of the center cut out.

 In a donut chart, readers more often than not, focus on reading the length of the arcs, rather than comparing the proportions between slices.
 Also, donut charts are more space-efficient than Pie Charts because the blank space inside could be used to display data.

 But what we need to understand about the donut chart, or rather both of these charts, is what brings about the difference.
 The answer is in how differently we perceive them.

 What is the difference between the Pie Chart & Donut Chart?